All You Need To Know About Leopard Geckos

 At present, a considerable number of the world’s total population of leopard geckos is held captive.

 • Interestingly, leopard geckos were initially found in the broad strip of land that runs from Pakistan to Iraq.
-However, this does not mean that they are desert creatures; instead, it would be correct to say that they are being adapted to arid and dry climates in the desert.
+However, this does not mean that they are desert creatures; instead, it would be correct to say that they are adapted to arid climates in the desert.

 • One of their most common adaptations includes hanging on to huge amounts of water as much as possible.

-• Moreover, in place of excreting nitrogenous wastes in their urine, they merely excrete white crystals in the form of urates.
+• Moreover, instead of excreting nitrogenous wastes in their urine, they merely excrete white crystals as urates.

 Leopard Gecko Breeding and Reproduction